pijiongmares/logseq/pages/Obsidian Archived Journals.md

 	- ## content-config-server
 		- Checked the service log in QA env
 - # Standup 110221
+  collapsed:: true
 	- ## SKT-7001 Enhance SMS Address Confirmation
 		- Ready for QA testing
 	- ## SKT-7065 Disk Usage of userconfigserver for Logs
-		- Will verify if the archived logs are compressed from int to prod
+		- Will verify if the archived logs are compressed from INT to PROD
 - # Standup 110321
+	- ## Meetings
+		- Attending a meeting with JZ and Jegger regarding with the assessment of the backend services whether it can handle the expected large number of onboarding restaurants
+		- Will attend the feature demo of SKT-7001 later at 2pm
+	- ## Study
+		- Liquibase
+		- Familiarizing the backend projects and database
+	- # Pending for testing
+	- ## SKT-7001 enhance sms address confirmation
+	- ready for qa testing
+	- ## SKT-7065 disk usage of userconfigserver for logs
+	- will verify if the archived logs are compressed from int to prod
 - # Standup 110421
 - # Standup 110521
 -